 Flying Alaska Airlines with an infant on your lap?

-If you plan to fly Alaska Airlines with a lap-held baby or “lap child,” be aware they make no luggage allowance for unticketed passengers (no matter how cute they may be).
+If you plan to fly Alaska Airlines with a baby on your lap (AKA a “lap child”), be aware they make no luggage allowance for un-ticketed or FREE/unseated passengers (no matter how cute they may be).
 That means your diaper bag will count toward your own carry-on bag allowance, or at least toward one of the full-price ticketed passengers in your party.

 The only exceptions are car seats and strollers as noted below.